ait-testbed/attackmate/docs/source/playbook/commands/shell.rst

    However, for some exploits it is necessary to run a command and send keystrokes to an interactive session.
 For example run with the first command "vim" and with the second command send keystrokes to the open vim-session.
 In interactive-mode the command will try reading the output until no output is written for a certain amount of seconds.

+   This mode works only on unix and unix-like operating systems!

    .. warning::